 The After-School for Elementary and Middle School Program

 After-school for Elementary and Middle School Students serves 200 students, kindergarten through 8th grade, Monday through Friday from E. Rivers Elementary School, Bolton Academy Elementary School, and Sutton Middle School.
 Students from those schools meet five days a week at our new location on Marietta Boulevard.

 Agape provides a supervised, safe haven at a time of day when teen crime and teen pregnancy spike among unsupervised youths.
 Students and mentors are often paired in elementary school and the pairing may last through high school graduation.
 The average Agape middle school student has been enrolled at Agape for six years, a big opportunity to influence behavior and perspective.

-The After-school for Elementary and Middle School Program include tutoring, mentoring and homework assistance, character development and accountability, educational and recreational activities and field trips, Georgia Milestone Prep, physical fitness and family involvement, and a healthy dinner each day.
+The After-School Program for Elementary and Middle School includes tutoring, mentoring and homework assistance, character development and accountability, educational and recreational activities and field trips, Georgia Milestone Prep, physical fitness and family involvement, and a healthy dinner each day.